ppy/osu-wiki/wiki/Help_Center/en.md

 1. Click the `Options` menu button in-game or hit `Control` + O on your keyboard
 2. Type "block" to filter the options listing to the "In-game Chat" section.
 3. Toggle the setting on by clicking it.
-4. You're done!
+4. You are done!
 Users who are not on your friendslist (/addfriend "user") can no longer contact you.

 #### Blocking public forum posts from a user